-- The Children Act 1989 - The Children Act 2004 - Education Act 2002 (section 175) - The Education (Pupil Information) (England) Regulations 2005 - Gloucestershire Safeguarding Children Board (Inter-agency Child Protection and Safeguarding Children Procedures) (Electronic - live online - www.gscb.org) - Keeping Children Safe in Education: statutory guidance for schools and colleges (DFE guidance commencing 3rd September 2018) - Working Together to Safeguard Children (DfE 2019) - What to do if you are worried a child is being abused (2015 advice for practitioners)
+- The Children Act 1989 - The Children Act 2004 - Education Act 2002 (section 175) - The Education (Pupil Information) (England) Regulations 2005 - Gloucestershire Safeguarding Children Board (Inter-agency Child Protection and Safeguarding Children Procedures) (Electronic - live online - www.gscb.org.uk) - Keeping Children Safe in Education: statutory guidance for schools and colleges (DFE guidance commencing 3rd September 2021) - Working Together to Safeguard Children (DfE 2020) - What to do if you are worried a child is being abused (2015 advice for practitioners) - Child sexual exploitation (definition and a guide for practitioners, local leaders and decision makers working to protect from child exploitation) February 2017

-Working Together to Safeguard Children (DfE 2019) requires all schools to follow the procedures for protecting children from abuse which are established by the Gloucestershire Safeguarding Children Board.
+Working Together to Safeguard Children (DfE 2020) requires all schools to follow the procedures for protecting children from abuse which are established by the Gloucestershire Safeguarding Children Board.
 Schools are also expected to ensure that they have appropriate procedures in place for responding to situations in which they believe that a child has been abused or are at risk of abuse - these procedures should also cover circumstances in which a member of staff is accused of, or suspected of, abuse.